 “To those devoid of imagination a blank place on the map is a useless waste; to others, the most valuable part.” – Aldo Leopold *

 Unsettling numbers of environmentalists fail to see that wind turbines are enemies of nature posing as saviors.
-Ruining the countryside with obscenely large towers is a denial continuum of the “build, build, build!” mentality that’s destroyed nature throughout history.
+Ruining the countryside with obscenely large towers is a continuum of the “build, build, build!” mentality that’s destroyed nature throughout history.
 It’s the towering, spinning version of “drill, baby, drill!” and supply-side ideology.
 Wind energy promoters are desperate to believe that their emperor isn’t an ungainly giant who cuts down trees, blasts ridges, kills airborne animals and tortures ground-based ones with blight and noise.
 They claim to be environmentalists but they’re mainly about non-fossil energy and new income streams.
 The presumption that nothing is workable unless someone’s profiting is a big part of the problem.
-Personal restraint and conservation are anti-revenue concepts that don’t sit well with a greedy populace.
+Austerity and conservation are anti-revenue concepts that don’t sit well with a greedy populace.

 The original point of environmentalism was buffering nature from all human intrusions and toxins, not just fighting a specific type of pollution (that allows pseudo-green machines to exist).
 Wind cheerleaders have decided that giant, mechanical weeds are green because they “must” be green.
 Reason and restraint were once central to ecological thinking and one wonders if younger environmentalists really understand what “the environment” is, beyond AGW.
 They should revisit the history of physical landscape destruction, which has entered a major new phase with wind power.
 Nature has a bleak future unless this industry is restrained quickly.
 It’s a tragic case of blight for naught when you see how ineffectual wind turbines really are.
 An all-electric economy may never be possible without earthbound nuclear fusion in portable configurations.
 The sun’s fusion reaction is the original solar, hydro and wind energy source.